 I am an occasional composer.
 I used to fiddle around on the family piano when I was a kid, and briefly tried teaching myself to play sax using my dad’s saxophone, but it was the synthesizer that sparked my interest (thanks to Elton John’s Goodbye Yellow Brick Road album).
 In December 1988, I finally bought a synthesizer; that led to a decade of creating my own music (and then noise), and releasing several DIY cassettes under the names Tinty Music and Observe Zero.
 Most of my musical equipment was stolen in a burglary in 1998, ending that particular phase of my life; since then, I have created a few new pieces here and there by editing material (both existing and new) on my computer.
 You can listen to (and purchase) much of the material I released on the Bandcamp website at https://tintymusic.bandcamp.com/.

 I am an artist.
-I have had a couple of pieces exhibited in galleries, but mostly painting serves as an outlet for nonverbal expression (could that sound any more pretentious?).
+I have had a couple of pieces exhibited in galleries (in 1997 or 1998, and in 2002), but mostly painting serves as an outlet for nonverbal expression (could that sound any more pretentious?).
+Since November 2018, I have been creating digital sketches on the iPad, first with the Notes app, and now with AutoDesk Sketchbook; examples can be found in the iPad paintings and sketches project gallery on Behance.

 Regardless of the venue or medium, we all have our own voice; I figure mine is as worthy of being heard as anyone else’s.
 Whenever I have doubts of the validity of my writing, I remind myself of this.